wellyshen/react-cool-starter/README.md

 ```
 .
-├── public                          # The path of the public files (server static path)
+├── public                          # Server static files path
-│   ├── dist                        # All the built files will be placed into it
+│   ├── assets                      # All the bundled files will be placed into it
 │   └── favicon.ico                 # Favicon is placed in the same path with the main HTML page
 ├── src                             # App source code
 │   ├── config                      # App configuration settings